- Canine Heartworm Disease

 Sazar had major surgery to remove a long piece of invisible nylon thread wrapped around his tongue and going through his entire system to somewhere in the intestines.
 Ms. Whynott’s previous employer, Dr. Conti performed the much needed surgery successfully.
 This is one very good reason, to always watch your pets, know how much they are eating at every feeding.
 This may mean that you need to stop free feeding (which most veterinarians advise) and feed once in the morning and once in the evening.
 The only way Dori knew that some thing was wrong is because he stopped eating and this is a cat that LOVES to eat.
 Please watch your cats.
 To this day, the source of the nylon thread is unknown, which is scary.

 Ms. Whynott’s daughter, Rachelle graduated from Nashua High School with honors.
-Rachelle is responsible for the payroll of Professional Pet Sitting, Etc. Rachelle started college in the fall at Rivier College.
-She majored in Biology with the long term goal of Veterinary studies.
+Rachelle is responsible for the payroll of Professional Pet Sitting, Etc. Rachelle started college in the fall at Rivier College (see 2008 for graduation).

 2005 – 2006: